-- Plan A: Minimal Social Distancing Will be implemented assuming state COVID-19 metrics continue to stabilize and/or move in a positive direction.
-All requirements in this guidance apply to Plan A. - Plan B: Moderate Social Distancing Will be required if state COVID-19 metrics worsen and it is determined additional restrictions are necessary.
-All requirements in this guidance apply, with additional requirements in the Social Distancing and Minimizing Exposure section noted for Plan B only. - Plan C: Remote Learning Only Will be implemented only if state COVID-19 metrics worsen significantly enough to require suspension of in-person instruction and the implementation of remote learning for all students, based on the remote learning plans required by Session Law 2020-3.
-The requirements listed in this guidance would not apply, as students and staff would not be gathering together in groups on school grounds.
+- Plan A: Minimal Social Distancing Will be implemented if state COVID-19 metrics stabilize or move in a positive direction.
+All requirements in this guidance apply to Plan A. - Plan B: Moderate Social Distancing All requirements in this guidance apply, with additional requirements in the Social Distancing and Minimizing Exposure and Transportation sections. - Plan C: Remote Learning Only Will be implemented only if state COVID-19 metrics worsen significantly enough to require suspension of in-person instruction and the implementation of remote learning for all students, based on the remote learning plans required by Session Law 2020-3.
+Most of the requirements in this guidance would not apply, as students and staff would not be gathering together in groups on school grounds.